Booking The Trip: A (slightly crazier) Southeast Asian Path to India

 YOUTUBE: Singapore Airlines: Singapore to Hong Kong

 YOUTUBE: EVA Air: Taipei to Los Angeles

-The Cathay Pacific Lounge in Hong Kong is located in the G concourse on level 3, which is one level down from where most of the walking is done to get to the gate.
+The Cathay Pacific Lounge in Bangkok is located in the G concourse on level 3, which is one level down from where most of the walking is done to get to the gate.
 I quite like the airport’s layout and all the lounges are separate and far away from where all the foot traffic is at the airport.

 Here is who all can access this lounge: